-- 1. Minimum of 60 semester or 90 quarter CSU-transferable units. - 2.
-Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework. - 3.
+- 1. Minimum of 60 semester or 90 quarter CSU-transferable units. - Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework. - 3.
 Minimum of 18 semester or 27 quarter units in the major. - 4.
 A grade of "C" OR better in all courses required for the major. - Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
 Note: if following IGETC, IGETC-CSU must be followed for admission to a CSU.

-- Integrate the key developmental concepts and teaching strategies into a cogently articulated philosophy of early childhood education and care. - Employ appropriate classroom organizational and management techniques in a variety of early childhood education settings, including the implementation of curriculum that is well planned, developmentally appropriate, and based on the interests and needs of the children. - Survey, assemble, and expand curricula resources for use in specific early childhood classrooms and centers. - Apply and implement effective and sensitive discipline and guidance strategies directly with children. - Clearly demonstrate the ability to plan child development programs which deliberately intend to advance, stimulate or otherwise enhance children's physical, intellectual, emotional and social development in ways which are appropriate to the children's developmental level. - Assess their own professional competence and progress and develop a plan for professional career steps and growth.
+- Integrate the key developmental concepts and teaching strategies into a cogently articulated philosophy of early childhood education and care. - Employ appropriate classroom organizational and management techniques in a variety of early childhood education settings, including the implementation of curriculum that is well planned, developmentally appropriate, and based on the interests and needs of the children - Survey, assemble, and expand curricula resources for use in specific early childhood classrooms and centers. - Apply and implement effective and sensitive discipline and guidance strategies directly with children. - Clearly demonstrate the ability to plan child development programs which deliberately intend to advance, stimulate or otherwise enhance children's physical, intellectual, emotional and social development in ways which are appropriate to the children's developmental level. - Assess their own professional competence and progress and develop a plan for professional career steps and growth.

+7.0000.010 m colonico Bogi co noqui emem ٠.

-Course Title Units
+Course Title Un its

-CD 123 Principles and Practices of Progr
+CD 123 Principles and Practices of Program ıS

-and Curriculum for Young Child dren 3
+and Curriculum for Young Children ١3

 CD 125 Child Growth and Development 3

 CD 130 Curriculum: Design and

 Implementation 3

 CD 131 Child, Family and Community 3

 CD 134 Health, Safety and Nutrition of

 Young Children 3

 CD 153 Teaching in a Diverse Society 3

 CD 212 Practicum in Early Childhood

 Education 3

 CD 213 Observation and Assessment 3

-Total Units for Major (6 units may у
+Total Units for Major (6 units may

 be double-counted with GE) 24

 Total Units for CSU GE

 or IGETC-CSU 37-39

 Total Transferable Elective Units 3-5

 Total Units for Degree 60